return to homepage

 They're time-savers, too.
 Since plastic pots are not porous like clay, soil will retain moisture longer and your plants will need watering less often.
 There is one hitch, though.
 Because air cannot circulate through plastic pots, you'll want to use a potting mix that drains well.

-Many plastic pots have snap-on trays, which do a great job of catching water that drips from the bottom of the pots -- a must-have feature for hanging baskets.
+Many plastic house plant pots have snap-on trays, which do a great job of catching water that drips from the bottom of the pots -- a must-have feature for hanging baskets.

 Terra Cotta Pots

-Simple terra cotta pots come in just about every size and depth.
+Simple clay flower pots come in just about every size and depth.
 They're inexpensive and easy to find at garden centers and nurseries.

 These clay pots also have drainage holes -- a must -- to prevent the plant from becoming waterlogged.
 Just be sure to slip a saucer under the pot to catch any drips that come through the bottom.